NeeraJkumarkondabattula/wasseerstoff/README.md

-# Wassestroff frontend reactjs
+# Wasseestroff Frontend Development Using ReactJS

-# Technologies stack libraries used
+# Technologies Stack/Libraries Used :
+- vs code (for code development)
+- React JS
+- HTML & CSS
+- JavaScript( programming language)
-- vs code (for code development), React js,html,css,javascript( programming languages), github (code storage and presentation), git (code transition to github).
+- Github ( for code storage and presentation), Git (code transition to github).

-# Steps to run/ build the project
+# Steps To Run/Build The Project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).